Worked Example — U.S. Term Limits, Inc. v. Thornton

 Subsequent electoral practice demonstrates that write-in candidacy can, in some circumstances, function as a viable access path.
 For example, U.S. Senator Lisa Murkowski won re-election in Alaska as a write-in candidate in 2010.

-This illustration does not bear on the constitutional holding in Thornton.
+This illustration does not alter the constitutional holding in Thornton.
 It clarifies that write-in permissibility is an access-layer attribute, distinct from eligibility classification, even though the Court treated ballot-access restrictions as dispositive of qualification status.

 Downstream Propagation of Qualification-Based Doctrine